 Villisca Community School District

 Understanding the challenges of small schools in rural communities, the school board and the administration work to provide education opportunities beyond those classes available in Villisca, including Advanced Placement and Post Secondary Educational Opportunities (PSEO) online courses and ICN classes.
-The system also currently participates with Iowa Western Community College in their 5 in 4 Program where students take college courses, receiving credits for high school graduation and credit for college classes.
-Students are able to take courses in the building trades and nursing through a Southwestern Community College program.
+In the school year 2013-14m Villisca began whole grade sharing with the Corning Community School District.
+The middle school is in Villisca and the high school is in Corning.
+A number of the high school courses are accredited for college credit so students are able to get as many as a years worth of college credit before graduating from high schoo.

 The culture and arts curriculum and extra-curricular activities in the school system give students the opportunity to discover and develop talents that will enhance their adult lives.
 Unlike many urban schools, students are able to participate in as many of the activities as they choose - arts, music, sports, speech, and drama.